DIPSAS/DIPS-RetinaIntegration-IG/docs/ValueSet-videre-forlop-vs.md

       ]
     }
   ],
-  "description" : "Valueset describing next step in the grading process after photography.
+  "description" : "Next step in grading this examination.
 (4000-series)", "compose" : {
     "include" : [
       {